-Aggregate data summaries will be provided by treatment group overall, by site and by Screening skin microfilariae densities and overall.
-Data summaries will also be provided as relevant by study time point.
+Aggregate data summaries will be provided by treatment arm and overall.
+If relevant, data summaries will also be provided by study time point.
 Line listings of study data will also be included.
 Unless otherwise stated, all p-values will be two-tailed.
-Adjustment for multiple comparisons will not be conducted.
+Adjustment for multiple comparisons for secondary and exploratory endpoints will not be conducted.

 Further analysis details will be provided in the Statistical Analysis Plan (SAP).
 The SAP will be finalized prior to unblinding and the undertaking of any analysis.
-Any changes to the finalized SAP will be documented.
+Any changes to the finalized SAP during the study will be documented.
 Deviations from the planned statistical analyses outlined in the SAP will be identified and described in the clinical study report.

-14.7 Statistical and Analytical Plan
+14.11 Statistical and Analytical Plan

-14.7.1 Statistical Analysis of the Primary Endpoint
+14.11.1 Statistical Analysis of the Primary Efficacy Hypothesis